Skip to content

 We’ve had a fantastic response from farmers and land owners with roughly 6km of potential sites in the process of being reviewed for suitability by project leaders Andrew and Paul.
 You can see the approximate locations of our potential sites for this year below:

-These courses, run by us and expertly led by Richard Clarke of Really Rural, offer a rare chance to step into a timeless countryside craft and learn how to manage and rejuvenate overgrown hedgerows with confidence.
+These courses, run by us and expertly led by Richard Clarke of Really Rural, offered a rare opportunity to step into a heritage countryside craft and learn how to manage and rejuvenate overgrown hedgerows with confidence.

-These courses are part-funded by the UK Government through the UK Shared Prosperity Fund.
-A big thank you to the Herefordshire Council and UK Government for enabling us to pass on these traditional heritage skills to more people with these additional funds.
+These courses were part-funded by the UK Government through the UK Shared Prosperity Fund.
+A big thank you to the Herefordshire Council and UK Government for enabling us to pass on these traditional heritage skills to more people with these additional funds — helping keep vital heritage skills alive and thriving.

 Hedgerow Heroes Talks:

-We recently held two successful Hedgerow talks – one with the Weobley branch of the Herefordshire Wildlife Trust and another with the Almeley Green Group.
+We held 3 successful Hedgerow talks in 2025 – with the Weobley and Ross branches of the Herefordshire Wildlife Trust and another with the Almeley Green Group.
 Both events were well attended, sparked plenty of interest, and brought new volunteers into the project.

 Although we don’t have any further talks currently scheduled, we’d be very happy to arrange one for your school, college, or community group.